-Benefits of using stored procedure
+MSSQL - benefits of using stored procedure and function

 Overview